bonitasoft/bonita-ui-designer/README.md

 ### Build

 #### Using Maven
-* Build it using maven `mvn clean package`
+* Build it using maven `./mvnw clean package`
-* Run it using `java -jar backend/target/ui-designer-1.11.0-SNAPSHOT-standalone.jar`
+* Run it using `java -jar backend/webapp/target/ui-designer-1.11.0-SNAPSHOT-standalone.jar`

 #### Using Docker